Guidelines for back pain care

 as a team with your primary care physician whenever possible.

-Schedule your Minster chiropractic visit
+Schedule your Minster chiropractic appointment

-today.
-Minster Chiropractic Center will reach out to your primary care physician.
+the name of your primary care physician.
 We are all with you

 and want the same thing: non-surgical pain relief as